pvnick/data_structures_and_algorithms/projects/1/input/cdal/cdal.md

 T remove(size_t position)
 ------------

-* Removes and returns the the element at the specified position, shifting the subsequent elements one position to the "left" by traversing from the specified slot to the end of the array and moving each item to its preceding slot
+* Removes and returns the the element at the specified position, shifting the subsequent elements one position to the "left" by traversing from the specified slot in the node's array to the end of the last node's item array and moving each item to its preceding slot
 * May only be called with positions *less than* the current list size
 * It would be an error if, after removing, size() returned anything besides the old value returned from size() minus one